contagon/handbook/handbook/29-meetings-in-the-church.md

 If General Officers, the temple president and matron, the mission president and companion, or the stake patriarch attend, they should sit on the stand.
 The same is true for counselors in temple and mission presidencies (and their spouses) if they attend in the place of the temple or mission president.

-In one stake conference each year, a member of the stake presidency presents general, area, and stake officers for a sustaining vote.
+In one stake conference each year, a member of the stake presidency presents general, area, and stake officers for sustaining.
 He uses the [Officers Sustained form](https://lcr.churchofjesuschrist.org/form/officers-sustained), prepared by the stake clerk.
 This is usually done in the first stake conference of the year.

-If stake officers are called or released between stake conferences, they are presented for a sustaining vote or an expression of thanks in the next stake conference.
+If stake officers are called or released between stake conferences, they are presented for sustaining or an expression of thanks in the next stake conference.
 Or this can be done in each ward’s sacrament meeting.
 See [30.3](30-callings-in-the-church.md#303-sustaining-members-in-callings) and [30.6](30-callings-in-the-church.md#306-releasing-members-from-callings).

-Brethren who have been recommended to be ordained elders or high priests are presented for a sustaining vote in a stake conference.
+Brethren who have been recommended to be ordained elders or high priests are presented for sustaining in a stake conference.
 If a brother needs to be ordained before the next stake conference, he may be sustained in his ward’s sacrament meeting.
-His name would then be presented for a ratifying vote in a stake conference (see [38.2.5.1](38-church-policies-and-guidelines.md#38251-melchizedek-priesthood-offices)).
+His name would then be presented for ratifying in a stake conference (see [18.10.3](18-priesthood-ordinances-and-blessings.md#18103-presenting-a-member-to-be-sustained-before-he-is-ordained)).

 ### 29.3.2 Stake General Priesthood Meeting